MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extending-document-sharing-onedrive.md

 ## System and Base application interaction

 The following diagram illustrates the interaction between the system and base application.
 The diagram has been simplified to show main points of interest.
+Although it shows the flow for opening in OneDrive, the flow is similar for sharing.

 [ ![Shows the interaction between document management service and document sharing.](media/onedrivesequence.png) ](media/onedrivesequence.png)